 You’ll see different “Jitter” sliders throughout the Brush palette.
 The word “Jitter” itself alludes to deviations from a norm, so when you apply that to a brush setting it implies that you’re bringing more variety into the outcome inside a given range.

-Let’s see a decent jitter model.
+Let’s see a decent jitter model in brush options.
 In our following stage, you need to begin varying the size of our stars.
 Repeating the similar fundamental shape is exhausting and jitter sliders permit us to make the scatter considerably more organic.
 Under the “Shape Dynamics” category, there is a Size Jitter Slider.
 Crank this to the max.

 Notice that, despite the fact that the sizes are diverse now, the stars all look a little too similar.
 Because they all share the same exact orientation.
 To fix this, move to the angle jitter.
 Our stars are everywhere in various areas, sizes, and pivots.